 After all, these snacks also contain plenty of carbohydrates, and those can build up in your dog’s system long term with as much nastiness as salt can.

 Dogs are not very good at processing carbs, and they often end up converting lots of it into fat that can lead to long term weight gain.

 As you might imagine, weight gain in dogs is often a stepping stone to even greater risks and detrimental health, including diabetes.

 Certainly, have lots of fresh water ready and available for your pup when he or she has been eating pretzels – especially if this is the first time he or she has tried them.

 Experiencing new foods can often be frustrating, or at least surprising, time for your pet, and you want to make sure there’s everything they need to adjust close at hand.

 What to do if your dog eats pretzels

-This is an emergency situation, at least potentially, only if onions and garlic are involved in the flavouring of those pretzels – or if they’re the more novelty chocolate variety.
+This is an emergency situation, at least potentially, only if onions and garlic are involved in the flavoring of those pretzels – or if they’re the more novelty chocolate variety.

-In these situations, definitely contact your vet and see what advice you’re given.
+In these situations, contact your vet and see what advice you’re given.